DimitriPalmer22/Relapse-Code-Documentation/_temp/Task Descriptions/Oct 29 - Nov 4.md

 for (var i = 0; i < timesToFire * pelletsPerShot; i++)
 ```

+This way, we can fire multiple bullets per shot.
+However, this creates a new problem.
+This will subtract `pellersPerShot` bullets from the player's current magazine.
+This is not the intended behavior.
+We want the player to only lose one bullet from their magazine per shot.

+To fix this, add the end of the function after the for loop, we can add

 #### Creating the Shotgun Prefab
 - For this, you should be able to copy the pistol prefab and replace the model + weapon script.
 	- Use the shotgun model located in `Prefabs/Player/Guns/Shotgun_no_anim`